|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Boram Beach was located to the north of Boram Plantation and Boram Airfield on the north coast of New Guinea.
 During late 1945, the Australian Army 2/15 Field Hospital was established on Boram Beach with tents and structures with roofs and open sides.
 By August 1945, Boram Beach became a rest and recuperation (R&R) area were servicemen could swim and relax.
 The Australian Army 2/41 Light Aid Detachment was based at this location repairing trucks and performed electrical and mechanical repairs.
-During October 1945, Indian Prisoners Of War (POW) liberated at Marienburg recuperated at the 2/15 Field Hospital at this location.
+During October 1945, eleven Indian Prisoners Of War (POW) liberated at Marienburg recuperated at the 2/15 Field Hospital at this location.

 At the end of the Pacific War, Boram Beach was a landing area for barges to load and unload troops and supplies including embarking of Australian Army soldiers as part of the priority demobilization scheme.
-On October 13, 1945 the first troops from the 6th Division embarked aboard HMAS Katoomba (J204/M204) to depart the Wewak area.
+On October 13, 1945 the first troops from the 6th Division embarked aboard HMAS Katoomba (J204/M204) departing the Wewak area.